3.2: Interviewing

 Pre-interview research

 It is essential to know what you can about a topic or event before conducting an interview.
-Use the information in the previous section to work to establish a basic understanding of the Who, What, Where, When, Why, and How of a topic.
-Only after you make note of what you have can you truly get a sense of which of those elements you need to know more about.
+Use the information in the previous section to work to establish a basic understanding of the Who, What, Where, When, Why, and How of the news story, product, or topic to be discussed.
+Only after you make note of what you have can you get a sense of which elements you need to know more about.

 An aspect of pre-interview research that is often overlooked is the initial conversation.
 In the process of requesting an interview, you should get a sense of what aspects of the topic the interview subject can cover, how knowledgeable they seem to be about the topic, and whether their understanding of the basic information is the same as what you have already gathered.